COVID-19 (Coronavirus) Updates

 What This Means for Our Employees

-We have not seen a direct impact in any location, but are monitoring everything around all of our facilities very closely.
-As such, we are actively taking steps to minimize the impact and following CDC’s environmental cleaning and disinfection recommendations.
+We are monitoring everything around all of our facilities very closely and as such, we are actively taking steps to minimize the impact and going beyond the CDC’s environmental cleaning and disinfection recommendations.

 In regards to our associates in the fulfillment center and all visitors, beginning in February we started taking extensive measures, including:

 - All associates within each fulfillment center are required to wear protective gloves and safety masks and have temperature checks complete before starting their shift.

 - We’ve extended our paid sick days for employees to give them more time to properly recover.